This blog is a story of my family’s life–first in mid-Michigan and then in Northern Michigan as we grow the life we’ve always wanted.

 We moved “Up North.”
 To Michiganders, “Up North” is a magical place of breathtaking beauty where we all long to go to escape the stresses of life.
 It is a place of forests, lakes, fresh air, campfires, outdoor activities, and history.
 It is practically heaven.
 When we think of “Up North,” we almost hear angelic choruses.
 Most people go to Northern Michigan for vacations; we were going there to live.

 We can see clouds, and storms, and a night sky filled with stars.
 There are beautiful lakes only a couple of miles from our home.
 We have deer grazing close to our house, turkeys wandering through our yard, and we hear coyotes howling in the night.
-We have several cats and a beautiful dog.
-I am raising chickens and ducks and I go on a treasure hunt every day gathering their eggs.
+We have several cats and a beautiful rescue dog named Hannah Joy.
+I am raising chickens and I go on a treasure hunt every day gathering their eggs.
 We are growing a garden and planting fruit trees.
-Our son attended college and after a couple years moved out on his own.
+Life is good.